IrisChase/IVD/README.md

 I have experienced developing user interfaces in the classical way (Qt/GTK), the "modern" way (HTML/CSS/Javascript), and played around a bit with QML, which was somewhat inspiring for this project.
 All of these had their pros and cons, but none of them seemed to get at the heart of the problem.

 # A Quick(ish) and Mostly Incomplete Rundown of IVD

+## IVD is *Not* CSS++
+Before we get started, it's important to acknowledge that although the syntax is superficially similar, the theory of IVD is *very* different from the theory of CSS.
+Elements in IVD aren't bound to models by default, and they don't inherit attributes from their "parents" (Because they don't really have *true* parents).
+About the only concepts that carry over from CSS are some attribute names, and the box model for styling.
+Most everything else is either taken more from traditional GUI toolkits or is novel.

+IVD allows for visual elements to be free and not bound to the model, so that your data model isn't corrupted with irrelevant noise which only exists for the presentation, as is always the case with `<DIV>` tags in any reasonably complex webpage.

+CSS is for *styling* models, IVD is for *defining* complete user interfaces with [*style*](https://i.redd.it/vq2q5dqh16qy.png).

 ## Events Kinda Suck, State System to The Rescue
 One great problem I think is the low level nature of typical GUI events.
 Take for example the case of an element needing to style itself differently when hovered in a scroll area.
-A naive approach involves monitoring "mouse motion in" and "mouse motion out" event, and setting your internal hover state accordingly.
+A naive approach involves monitoring "mouse motion in" and "mouse motion out" events, and setting your internal hover state accordingly.
 This is all fine and good until you have the cursor hovering over an element, and without moving the mouse, the user scrolls, suddenly throwing the hover out of sync.

 It's easy enough to fix said issue, but even easier to break again because the solution isn't intuitive.
 It's fun to watch applications gain and lose this bug as they go through updates.
 The idea is to leave these tricky edge cases to the GUI framework, instead of fixing and breaking (solved) problems like this all the time while in the middle of trying to fix something completely unrelated.